SuperRicky14/TpaPlusPlus/README.md

 TPA++ is an async, open source and customisable TPA mod.
 While the mod still functions out of the box, there are many in-depth options to configure and change to your liking.
 Additionally, TPA++ has some features under the "/tpaplusplus" command that allows you to make mass changes to your configuration easily and quickly.
 Check out the [wiki](https://github.com/SuperRicky14/TpaPlusPlus/wiki) for more information.
 > **TPA++ is the first mod to run on Forge, NeoForge, Fabric and Quilt.** Additionally, TPA++ run's on every version from **1.20.1 - 1.20.5-SNAPSHOT** (*inclusive*).

-### Note:
-TPA++ has been archived as of 1-4-2024.
-This is because I mainly wanted to try out modding for my first time, and want to move onto other things.
-This mod will remain open-source and CurseForge builds will remain avaliable.
-Updated / Third Party forks are encouraged and allowed underneath the MIT license.
+## TPA++ is unarchived as of 11 Apr 2024 and I intend to work on all the promised features.

 # What can TPA++ do?
 TPAPlusPlus currently features eight custom commands, here is a quick run-through over each of them (Command arguments marked with $ are optional!):